 No activities of the Commission shall usurp federal, state or local authorities or jurisdictions.

-Members of the Commission shall be organizations which represent a definable segment of the community with an interest in marine operations and/or marine firefighting.
-Member organizations general have a designated primary and alternate representative.
+Members of the Commission shall be organizations that represent a definable segment of the community with an interest in marine operations and/or marine firefighting.
+Member organizations generally have a designated primary and alternate representative.

 The Commission is incorporated in the state of Washington and has a Board of Directors consisting of no less than five members.

 All meetings for 2023 will be held on Microsoft Teams at 10 am.
 Find the dates and corresponding meeting links to join below.

 For any questions regarding our meetings and minutes, or if you need additional information, feel free to contact us.